To give a dog a bad-tasting pill, you will have to sometimes get creative.

 Warning: If you are afraid your dog might bite you, skip trying to give the pill and inform your vet!
 If worse comes to worse, you can always take your dog to the vet and have him or a technician administer the pill for you for a small fee.

 Veterinarian Shows Different Ways to Give Dog a Pill

 Wouldn't it be great if bitter tasting pills could turn into tasty treats dogs won't object to eating?
 Well, maybe it's time to visit an apothecary!

-We used to refer to Pleasant Hills Apothecary back then, and they were even able to transform pills into transdermal gels that could be absorbed by the skin.
-Ask your vet if this is an option for you.
+We used to refer to Pleasant Hills Apothecary back then, and they were even able to transform certain pills given to cats into transdermal gels that could be absorbed by the skin.
+Ask your vet if an apothecary may be an option for you.

 Wedgewood Pharmacy is a great place offering creative alternatives to bitter tasting pills.
 From gourmet tasting medications (Gourmeds) to medications smaller than a tic-tac® (Tiny Tabs) and melt-in-your-mouth options (Medi Melts) things are really on your side when it comes to getting compliance from your dog with these tasty options.

 Disclaimer: this article is not meant to be used as substitute for professional veterinary or nutritional advice.
 If you need help giving your dog a pill, please consult with your vet for options.

 - Albers J, DVM, Hardesty C.Compliance: Taking Quality Care to the Next Level, Lakewood, CO: AAHA Press; 2009:5